microsoft/live-share/docs/use/vscode.md

 ### End the collaboration session

-As a host, you can can stop sharing completely and end the collaboration session opening the scoped command menu by clicking the session state status bar item and selecting "End Collaboration Session" or hit **Ctrl+Shift+P** and select the "Live Share: End collaboration session".
+As a host, you can can stop sharing completely and end the collaboration session by hitting hit **Ctrl+Shift+P** and select the "Live Share: End collaboration session" command or opening the scoped command menu by clicking the session state status bar item and selecting "End Collaboration Session."

 ![Share button](../media/vscode-end-collaboration.png)

 All guests will be notified that the session has ended.
 Once the session has ended, guests will no longer be able to access the content and any temp files are automatically cleaned up.

-### Troubleshooting

 Having issues with sharing?
 Check out [troubleshooting](../troubleshooting.md#share-and-join).